xei/inpin-interview-task/README.md

     }
 ]
 ```
-* To find all subsets of an agency in the hierarchical tree, a Backtracking algorithms has been implemented like bellow:
+* To find all subsets of an agency in the hierarchical tree, a Backtracking algorithm has been implemented like bellow:
 ```python
 all_found_agencies = []
 def find_sub_agencies(agency_id):